suziexi/frameblends.github.io/README.md

 #### Saturday
 - Work on the Frame Blends project entry on Techne Public Sites
 - Build the pipeline on HPC

+### Blog Report 14
+#### Monday
+- Meet with  Professor Whitehouse about instructions to the analysts in human-in-the-loop process
+- Build Google sites for [the overall Frame Blends project entry](https://sites.google.com/view/frame-blends-entry/home), [site for Admin](https://sites.google.com/view/for-adm/home), and [site for Analysts](https://sites.google.com/view/for-analysts/home).
+I will keep updating these three Google sites.
+Once I have a relatively completed version, I will put the project entry on Techne Public Site, which links to both the site for Admin and the site for Analysts.
+- Fix bugs in the nomination algorithms

+#### Tuesday

+#### Wednesday
+- Mentor meeting